Raptors vs Hawks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Oct 22)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every angle between the Raptors and Hawks and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every simulation between the Raptors and Hawks and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-Interestingly enough, the data has been most watching on the linear correlation of emphasis human bettors often put on Atlanta’s strength factors between a Raptors team going up against a possibly healthy Hawks team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most fixated on the trending emphasis knucklehead sportsbettors regularly put on Toronto’s strength factors between a Raptors team going up against a possibly tired Hawks team.
+It appears the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.